leabuende/mike-llm-slack-plugin/README.md

 - [x] Add cronjob to fetch trello cards regularly
 - [x] Add open QA for users
-- [ ] Fix Dockerfiles
-- [ ] Notify Slakc channel when a new Sprint has been completed
+- [ ] Notify Slack channel when a new Sprint has been completed
 - [ ] Generate performance report as pdf file
 - [ ] Add a document repository to add complementary info on project roadmap and technical specifications